MICHELE NORRIS, Host:

 Carolyn, it sounds like there's a debate about whether this is a domestic dispute with awful results or if it was an honor killing, a controversial practice condoned under some interpretations of Islam as revenge for a woman who brings dishonor to her family.
 Is there evidence that this was an honor killing?

-Ms. CAROLYN THOMPSON (Reporter, Associated Press): Well, it was the National Organization for Women, I believe, who first raised this idea of it being an honor killing, you know, and rooted in cultural notions about women's subordination to men; and one expert who described honor killing as something that is justified in cases where a man feels betrayed by his wife.
+CAROLYN THOMPSON: Well, it was the National Organization for Women, I believe, who first raised this idea of it being an honor killing, you know, and rooted in cultural notions about women's subordination to men; and one expert who described honor killing as something that is justified in cases where a man feels betrayed by his wife.
 And in this case, Aasiya Hassan had filed for divorce from her husband, and I'm told that this could be considered a betrayal.

 On the other hand, religious leaders are really cautioning against jumping to the conclusion that culture or religion played any role in this woman's death or in the way this woman was killed.